Chillee/MovieRankings/README.md

 1. Scott Pilgrim v.
 The World
 1. Mad Max: Fury Road
 1. The Fountain - Cool visuals and good soundtrack, but otherwise a budget Cloud Atlas
+1. The Good the Bad and the Ugly - So long, not good
 1. Limitless
 1. Taxi Driver - Ending ?????? -> okay
 ----